stugotech/super-api-js/README.md

 #### `querystring(qs)`

 Sets the querystring object, an instance of `QueryStringParser`, to be used by the `paging(count, exists)` function.
+This will also modify `$self` links to include querystring parameters.

 **Parameters**